Everything you need to know about virtual credit cards

 • Based on the activation date, you can enter the VCC details in your point of sale (POS) system and charge it the same way you would any other credit card for payment.

 • All VCCs must be charged within 12 months of the check-out date.
-After this period, you'll lose access to the funds, and we won’t reissue a new VCC for the reservation.
-We’ll send you a reminder after the check-out date, and uncharged cards will be visible on the Extranet’s Virtual cards management page.
+After this period, you'll lose access to the funds and we won’t reissue a new VCC for the reservation.
+We’ll send you a reminder after the check-out date, and you’ll be able to see all your uncharged cards in the Extranet by clicking Finance and selecting Virtual cards management.

-• Each VCC has a unique card number, expiration date, and CVC.
-These are never reused.
+• We’ll send you a new VCC for every new booking you receive that’s payable via Payments by Booking.com.
+Each VCC has a unique card number, expiration date, and CVC.

 • You can charge a VCC multiple times until it has zero balance left.